Skip to main content

 • Temporal freshness and recency verification

 Because when intelligence enters the decision chain without provenance, the organization inherits the risk of whatever that intelligence got wrong.
-This is already happening at most biopharma organizations.
-They just haven't audited the chain yet.
+Most organizations have not audited the chain.

 AIMN Press Releases Distributed Via